 The protest ended with an agreement with the Punjab government and the Federal government.
 A massive crackdown was carried out by the government a few days after the agreement with TLP and its leaders and the majority of the active workers were incarcerated.
 Allama Khadim Hussain Rizvi was released after spending almost 6 months in jail on May 2019.

 The TLP party once again staged a protest against the French government on the publication of blasphemous caricatures.
 TLP then demanded the government to cut ties with the French government and ban all French products inside the country on the governmental level as France had committed blasphemy on a governmental level.

-TLP reached Faizabad after facing strong resistance by the police, and Allama Khadim Hussain Rizvi reached Faizabad a day after the workers of his party which was a failure of police and other agencies as they could not stop him or his workers.
+TLP reached Faizabad after facing strong resistance from the police, and Allama Khadim Hussain Rizvi reached Faizabad a day after the workers of his party, which was a failure of police and other agencies as they could not stop him or his workers.